jaymzee/box/lithium/README.md

 Instead of running videoinfo (vbeinfo) from the grub command line, there is a utility https://github.com/wfeldt/mdt that provides the same info as vbeinfo.
 You need libx86emu-dev to be installed.

+## OpenGL Renderer
+To use LLVMpipe (software rasterizer) instead of SVGA3D add nomodeset to the kernel cmdline in grub.